 Areas of the Site with visually impacted surface soil/fill will be excavated and the impacted materials transported off-site for proper disposal as discussed above.
-However, based on the historic heavy industrial nature of the Site and surrounding properties, COPCs such as PAHs and metals may be ubiquitous across the Site.
-If RI sampling results indicate that COPCs are present above restricted-industrial SCOs from areas of the Site that will not include asphalt or concrete cover, or building foundations, as part of the Site redevelopment (i.e., landscaped and/or lawn areas), Globe will evaluate whether placement of a soil cover system is a feasible engineering control to protect human health and the environment.
-Specifically, the RI data will be reviewed and discussed with the NYSDEC to determine if a soil cover system is a necessary or appropriate component of the IRM.
+If RI sampling results indicate that COPCs are present above restricted-industrial SCOs from areas of the Site that will not include asphalt or concrete cover, or building foundations, as part of the Site redevelopment (i.e., landscaped and/or lawn areas), Globe and Solsil will evaluate whether placement of a soil cover system is a feasible engineering control to protect human health and the environment.
+Specifically, the RI data will be reviewed and discussed with the NYSDEC to determine if a soil cover system is a necessary or appropriate component of the IRM or subsequently during Solsil development activities in accordance with the Site Management Plan as a condition of occupancy.
+If RI data indicates that a soil cover system is not necessary, this task will not be implemented.
 If RI data indicates that a soil cover system may be necessary on a portion of the Site, the location of the cover system will be determined upon evaluation of the existing data, discussions with the NYSDEC and the final Site layout (locations of drives, walks, buildings, etc.).

-If a soil cover system is implemented, it will include a minimum of 12 inches of soil backfill that meets the following criteria:
+If a soil cover system is implemented, it will be comprised of: